About Us

 We need your talents!
 Become part of the Northwest Alliance Community Foundation.

-We have a great story.
-We do great work supporting the many non-profit organizations in northern Polk and Burnett Counties, but we need you.
-Please consider joining us as a member of our Board of Directors or by helping with special projects on a more limited time basis.
 The NACF board is made up of people who live in the communities we serve.
-The board meets monthly either virtually or in-person.
+The board meets monthly both virtually and in-person.
 Our goal is to maintain a vibrant, talented board that represents all age groups and localities.
 New this year we are also welcoming individuals who would like to get involved with one NACF project or cause but lack the time to become a full-time board member.
 Please contact us to learn more about becoming involved.

 NACF Board Members